alexellis/funker-dispatch/README.md

 * Repo for Docker on ARM (images, tutorials): [alexellis/docker-arm](https://github.com/alexellis/docker-arm/)
 * [Raspberry Pi Docker Swarm deep dive](http://blog.alexellis.io/live-deep-dive-pi-swarm/)

-> To build the Docker images for 64-bit just change the base image to a 64-bit Node image such as `node:6.9-slim`

 Example of funker handler function in Node.js

 * [HelloWorldIntent](https://github.com/alexellis/helloworldintent-funker)